MassBank/postgres-bingo-docker/README.md

 ## Initialization Scripts

 This image supports initialization scripts located in the `/docker-entrypoint-initdb.d/` directory like normal postgres images.
-The bing specific init scripts are integrated in the image and located in `/opt/bingo-postgres/init-scripts/`.
+The bingo specific init scripts are integrated in the image and located in `/opt/bingo-postgres/init-scripts/`.
 The ENTRYPOINT script is modified to automatically execute this script.

 ## Init Container